sysdiglabs/terraform-aws-secure-for-cloud/use-cases/_questionnaire.md

 - does your company work under an organization (AWS/GCP) or tenant (Azure)?
   - if so, how many member accounts (aws) /projects (gcp) /subscriptions (azure) does it have?
+- how do you handle permissions? any restriction we may be aware of? do you want us to set them up for you or would you just require a guidance and you will set them yourself?

 - deployment type
   - are you familiar with the installation stack?
-Terraform or Cloudformation?
+Terraform, Cloudformation, AWS CDK, ...?
   - if you want to use Kubernetes workload for Sysdig deployment, what's your current way of deploying helm charts?

 ### AWS